danhammer/web-mapping/lecture3/lecture3.md

 ***

+#### Sign up for student

+We will need to sign up for Student Developer Packs in order to make use of some of the Carto features in the paid plans.
+You will have to sign up for a GitHub handle.
+Then, go to [this link](https://education.github.com/pack) and enter your information.

 #### Filter values based on attributes in a separate table

 Suppose that we want to filter our data based on data from *two separate tables* with possibly *two separate geometry types*.
 For example, how do we filter the USGS earthquakes for *just* those within the United States (as opposed to just zooming into the US for the assignment)?
 This section will progressively write a query to select points within a polygon.